Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

 *scope: save*

-Save a Submission or Comment.
+Save a submission or comment.

 Returns an empty JSON object.